-The Ontario Association of Osteopathic Manual Practitioners (OAO) is a voluntary, not for profit, professional association which promotes the practice of osteopathy, establishes and maintains standards for safe and effective treatment, and, organizes continuing education programs to advance the knowledge of osteopathy in the province of Ontario.
-The OAO was founded in 1999 by a group of osteopathic manual practitioners.
+The Ontario Association of Osteopathic Manual Practitioners (OAO), founded in 1999, is a voluntary, not- for- profit, professional association.
+The OAO promotes the practice of osteopathy, establishes and maintains standards for safe and effective treatment, and, organizes continuing professional development courses to advance the knowledge of osteopathy in the province of Ontario.
+The OAO published a Code of Ethics for its members in 2013.

 The objectives of the OAO are: